jmamcallister/sylon-wealth-management-api/README.md

 then perform our own "manual" marshalling of the JSON object and interrogating the response to decide on the next step.

+I would have liked to provide the facility for users to easily register themselves and create Basic Auth credentials, however since there is only minimal security, no built-in rate limiting, and the cloud hosting provider was not chosen till later (which may provide rate-limiting), the user credentials are hard-coded and thus visible in the source code, and also requires a rebuild and redeploy for new credentials to be added (and reaching out to the developer to request new credentials).
+Not great for a demo scenario, but it should suffice.

 ## Wishlist

 What to implement/improve with more time: